 Southern Ethiopia offers a markedly contrasting experience from the rest of Ethiopia, let alone the rest of Africa as you know it.
 Exceptional scenery of the Great Rift Valley, fascinating people and cultures of the Omo Valley and highly localised wildlife all await you as you explore Ethiopia.

-This journey will take you to the breath-taking Bale Mountains which hosts some of Ethiopia’s most spectacular scenery and a diverse array of wildlife – including the world’s most endangered canid, the Ethiopian wolf.
+This journey will take you to the breathtaking Bale Mountains which host some of Ethiopia’s most spectacular scenery and a diverse array of wildlife – including the world’s most endangered canid, the Ethiopian wolf.